ipverse/asn-ip/README.md

 The data (IPv4 + IPv4 combined) is available in JSON format as well:
 ```$ curl https://raw.githubusercontent.com/ipverse/asn-ip/master/as/1234/aggregated.json```

-To download the latest autonomous system lookup table used to enhance the generated route data:
+To download the latest autonomous system list which is used enhance the generated route data:
 ```$ curl -O https://raw.githubusercontent.com/ipverse/asn-info/master/as.csv```

-See https://github.com/ipverse/asn-info for more information about ```as.csv```
+See [ipverse-asn-info](https://github.com/ipverse/asn-info) for more information on ```as.csv```

 If you plan to use the routing data for firewalling purposes, have a look at: